 - Easy Chicken Salad (see recipe section)

-- 4 oz. salmon, 1 medium baked sweet potato and 2 tsp. olive oil
+- 4 oz. salmon, 1 medium baked sweet potato, and 2 tsp. olive oil

 - 1 turkey burger patty, 1 baked potato cubed and roasted with 2 tsp. olive oil and 2 tsp. chopped rosemary

-- pizza made with 1 whole grain English muffin, 1/4 c. part skim mozzarella cheese; salad made with 1/4 c. chickpeas, 2 tsp. cilantro, 2 tsp. minced garlic and 1 Tbsp. honey-mustard vinaigrette
+- pizza made with 1 whole grain English muffin, 1/4 c. part skim mozzarella cheese; a salad made with 1/4 c. chickpeas, 2 tsp. cilantro, 2 tsp. minced garlic and 1 Tbsp. honey-mustard vinaigrette

 Snacks are NOT optional!!!
 You will need to eat 3 snacks a day, one after breakfast, one after lunch, and one after dinner.
-In the beginning you’re going to feel like you’re eating ALL THE TIME but soon you will get used to eating this way.
+In the beginning, you’re going to feel like you’re eating ALL THE TIME but soon you will get used to eating this way.
 Believe me, it beats walking around hungry all day.
 Here are some tasty snack ideas.
 All snacks should be around 200 calories.